 By default the initial Hessian is read from a restart file (see the key RESTART) if a restart file is present.
 Otherwise it is constructed from a force field [11] that is implemented in the program.
+When using the new branch, the initial Hessian is calculated by the same method as in QUILD [[225]].
 In case of the old branch of optimization one can modify this with the key HESSDIAG.
 With the new branch of optimization it is possible to read an Hessian from an input file, see subkey INITHESS of the key GEOMETRY.